WICG/handwriting-recognition/explainer.md

 If language hints aren't provided, this API should try to recognize texts based on `navigator.languages` or user's input methods.

 Web developers may provide language subtags (e.g. region and script).
-The implementation should interpret these tags accordingly, and fallback to the macro language if necessary.
-For example, the "en-AU" language tag is interpreted as “en”, if there are no dedicated recognizers for Australian English.
+The implementation should interpret these tags accordingly, and choose fallbacks if necessary.

+In general, language fallbacks are:

+* If only the region subtag is provided (e.g. `zh-CN`), the recognizer tries the most prominent script for that region (e.g. `zh-CN` falls back to `zh-Hans`).
+* If there's no dedicated models for that script, the recognizer falls back to the macro language (`zh-Hans` falls back to `zh`).
+* If the macro language is not supported, the recognizer falls back to the default language of the browser (i.e. `navigator.language`).
+* If the default language is not supported, the recognizer should return `null` as the prediction result.

 ### Interoperability